-“It was essential for us to come out and do that,” Katzenmoyer said.
-“We had to do that to show we could play with them and that we were the real deal.”
+"It was essential for us to come out and do that," Katzenmoyer told Buckeye Sports Bulletin after the game.
+"We had to do that to show we could play with them and that we were the real deal."

 Added Banks: "I think he probably won the Butkus Award today."

 Ohio State's Pepe Pearson rushed for 106 yards and backup Michael Wiley added 85 and two touchdowns to lead the seventh-ranked Buckeyes.
 OSU took a 10-0 lead into halftime thanks to a Wiley 1-yard score 38 seconds before the break.
 David Boston caught a 6-yard touchdown pass from Stanley Jackson early in the third quarter, and Wiley added an 11-yard score late in the fourth quarter to ice the game.

 "Mike and myself just did what we're supposed to do," Pearson said.
 "We each had pretty good games and (Banks) was just unfortunate enough to go against a great defense.
 We have a pretty good defense and they didn't allow him to run the ball."